sean111/intellij-plugin-wow-toc/README.md

 Language support for World of Warcraft add-on `.toc` files in IntelliJ-based IDEs.

+WARNING: The updates to this repo are primarily done using AI for me to test different models and harnesses.
+I haven't touched Java in over 20 years and don't have the time atm to properly get up to date.

 ## Features

 - Create `.toc` files from a template